-Mow do I format my submission?
+How do I format my submission?

 There is no set form for submissions.
-Your submission may take the form of a letter, email, paper or report.
+Your submission may take the form of a letter, email, or a longer-form report of your views and key policy issues.
 You should consider the following when writing your submission:

-$\sqrt{}$ Make it clear, concise and relevant
+■ Make it clear, concise and relevant

-If your submission is long, it would help to include a summary of your key points.
-It should be relevant to the terms of reference and not contain offensive remarks.
+If your submission is long, it is helpful to include a summary of the key points.
+The submission should be relevant to at least one of the inquiry terms of reference and not contain offensive remarks.